Quantum404/NN_Project/README.md

-## NPrediction of real estate pricing
+## Prediction of real estate pricing